 It is an interactive colour wheel.
 You can choose a colour scheme – monochrome, analogous, complementary, triad – in which to work, and by moving the cursors over the wheel get a mathematically precise colour combination.
 The best looking newsletters are made using Analogous and Monochrome colour schemes.

-The easier way is to pick from millions pre-made colour palettes on:
+The easier way is to pick from millions of pre-made colour palettes on:

 You can search by the colour scheme, mood or just random word that pops into your mind.